Today I am dissecting Dysbiocide. And dang I’m excited about it!

 Stemona (Stemona sessilifolia) (root) (powder and extract)

-However, briefly, you will find mention that it’s used for destroying intestinal worms and expelling gas.
+However, briefly, you will find mention of its use in destroying intestinal worms and expelling gas.

 The fact that this is the second ingredient listed on the ingredients list means that there is something fairly powerful in it.